brmodeloweb/brmodelo-app/README.md

 - `yarn test` to run all the tests and collect the coverage report.
 Or;
 - Execute in a `watch` mode by running `yarn test:watch`

-### E2E Tests
-First, make sure you have the project up and running with database, backend, and frontend.

-1. Duplicate `cypress.env.example.json` and rename it to `cypress.env.json`
-1. Edit `cypress.env.json` adding valid user credentials (Username and password)
-	> **Note:** Tests will delete all models from your user.
-To avoid lost your work we recommend you to create a different user to run the tests
-1. To run the tests you have two options:
-	1. Run headless mode in your terminal window: `yarn test:cy`
-	1. Run interactive mode: `yarn cy:open`

 ## Production environments